-Private Placement
+2018 Private Placement

-In order to fund working capital and for other general corporate purposes, on August 6, 2018, the Company entered into the Purchase Agreement, pursuant to which the Company issued and sold to Golden Harbor Ltd., an affiliate of Tavistock Group ("Golden Harbor"), and North Sound Trading, L.P. ("North Sound" and, together with Golden Harbor, the "Investors"), in a private placement transaction (the "Private Placement"), an aggregate of 12,062,000 immediately separable units (the "Units), with each Unit consisting of (a) one share of the Company's common stock, par value \$0.001 per share (the "Common Stock") and (b) a warrant to acquire 0.35 of a share of Common Stock, for a purchase price of \$1.63 per Unit.
-Upon the consummation of the Private Placement, both Investors held more than five percent of the Company's outstanding shares of Common Stock.
+On August 6, 2018, the Company entered into the Purchase Agreement, pursuant to which the Company issued and sold to Golden Harbor Ltd., an affiliate of Tavistock Group ("Golden Harbor"), and North Sound Trading, L.P. ("North Sound" and, together with Golden Harbor, the "Investors"), in a private placement transaction (the "2018 Private Placement"), an aggregate of 12,062,000 immediately separable units (the "Units), with each Unit consisting of (a) one share of the Company's common stock, par value \$0.001 per share (the "Common Stock") and (b) a warrant to acquire 0.35 of a share of Common Stock, for a purchase price of \$1.63 per Unit.
+Upon the consummation of the 2018 Private Placement, both Investors held more than five percent of the Company's outstanding shares of Common Stock.